nagy-nabil/booker/README.md

-# booker README
+# Booker

-This is the README for your extension "booker".
-After writing up a brief description, we recommend including the following sections.
+## WIP

+extension inspired by [ThePrimeagen/harpoon](https://github.com/ThePrimeagen/harpoon), it gives you the ability to mark files to move between them blazingly fast, so simply move between files with the lsp then return to the important ones -without fuzzy finder- again blazingly fast!

+## Features

+- marks per workspace

+- mark active file `booker.mark.add`

+- remove the mark from active file `booker.mark.remove`

+- show all marked files through vscode quickPick `booker.mark.show`

+- hard coded jumps

+  - jump to file at index 0 `booker.mark.jump1`

+  - jump to file at index 0 `booker.mark.jump2`

+  - jump to file at index 0 `booker.mark.jump3`

 ## TODOS

-- [ ] delete mark
+- [x] delete mark

-- [ ] ORDER MARKS
-- [ ] figure out when to change saved position for the mark
+- [ ] user should be able to reoreder the marks through some UI

-- [ ] figure out how to use vscode datastorge to store information for the extension per workspace
+- [x] figure out how to use vscode datastorge to store information for the extension per workspace
-- [ ] search can we make generic commands like for example send index with the command(deal with the command as function)

-## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+- [ ] global marks

 ## Requirements